azureleaf/dorm-management-app/README.md

 1. Laravel + Blade + MySQL
 1. Accounting
    - Show payment history tables
    - Billing to each boarder: Monthly boarding fee, penalty fines, reward for dorm tasks
    - Register if the electronic payment was successful or not.
 1. Show the latest info of the dorm
    - Notification to the members
    - Dorm events scheduling
    - Show "bad boarders" who didn't pay on schedule or those who didn't do the assigned dorm chores
 1. Show the records on the events in the past
    - Minutes of the meeting
    - Monthly financial reports
    - History of the dorm events
 1. Write w/ Vue.js instead of Blade
 1. Login feature: Session Management, Middlewares
    - With E-mail & Password
 1. Admin feature
 1. Form Validation
 1. Automatic Chores Scheduling
    - Ask every boarder which days are available for them
    - Confirm job scheduling
 1. Data visualization feature (maybe Chart.js): Show the financial history of the dorm in the past
 1. Vuetify

 ### Optional features

 - Slack integration / LINE integration
 - Google calendar integration
 - Dockerize
 - Deploy to the cloud server

 ## Dev History

+### For hello world

 1. `composer create-project --prefer-dist laravel/laravel my-app`
 2. `cd my-app`
-4. `composer require laravel/ui`
+3. `composer require laravel/ui`
    - This updates composer.json
+   - Necessary for folloing `artisan` command
-5. `php artisan ui vue --auth`
+4. `php artisan ui vue --auth`
    - This updates package.json; e.g. adds `vue` to `devDependencies`
    - This adds some auth-related directories / files
    - This adds a sample Vue component, and alters `app.js`
-6. `npm install`
+5. `npm install`
+6. Modify `welcome.blade.php`
+   - `<meta name="csrf-token" content="{{ csrf_token() }}">` in head
+   - `<example-component></example-component>` in body
+   - `<script src="{{ mix('js/app.js') }}"></script>` in body
-7.
+7. `npm run dev`
+   - This generate CSS and JS in `/public`
+   - For later use, you may want to use `npm run watch` because compiling for many times are tiring
+8. `php artisan serve`